UPTokenizing/digitalIdentity/apigateway/README.md

-# API Gateway for tokenizing project
+# API Gateway for tokenizing
 ## General description
-  This application is the API Gateway for the tokening project.
+  This application is the API Gateway for the digital identity project.
 This offers a solution to insert various microservices.

 ## Pre-requirements
   Althouth it should have been installed previously.
 Check if you have the network created: